alexvanyo/composelife/README.md

 ComposeLife is a
-work-in-progress [Game of Life][wikipedia_gameoflife] simulator Android app.
+work-in-progress [Game of Life][wikipedia_gameoflife] simulator multiplatform app.

 This project is a personal sandbox of sorts, experimenting with the latest libraries and tools.
 These include:

 - Written in [Kotlin][kotlin]
 - UI written in [Jetpack Compose][jetpack_compose]
+  - Mobile Android app and desktop app for exploring Game of Life patterns.
   - Watchface for Wear OS with configuration
 - Dependency injection using [kotlin-inject][kotlin_inject] and [context receivers][context_receivers]
 - [AGSL][agsl] and [OpenGL](https://developer.android.com/develop/ui/views/graphics/opengl/about-opengl) rendering
 - Fully functional CI system with GitHub Actions with: